Aditya Nagpal

 How do I know if my business is ready for an EOR?

-Your business is ready for an EOR if you are hiring in a country where you have no legal entity, converting contractors to full-time employees, or managing global employees across multiple countries.
-Mid-market companies expanding into complex countries benefit most from EOR services over traditional EOR services.
+Your business is ready for an EOR if you are hiring in a country where you have no legal entity, converting contractors to full-time employees, or managing employees across several countries without local infrastructure.
+Mid-market companies expanding into markets with layered labor laws benefit most, because that is where the compliance load is heaviest and hardest to build in house.

 The India'logue